moritzpschwarz/getspanel/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-- Added more information and a reference to the Description field in the DESCRIPTION as requested.
+- Added \value to all exported functions where this has been missing before
+- Changed all \dontrun{} to \donttest{} as all of these can be run but just take longer than 5 seconds
+- Removed all par() in the test files in order not to change a users' options()

 ## R CMD Checks